paddysrepairs/pokemon-tcg-linux-install/README.md

 - Step 15 Game successfully launched!
 Have fun.

 <h2>Configuration Steps</h2>
-<h2>Step 1 Heroic Install (Flathub distro Dependent)</h2>
+<h2>Step 1 Heroic Install (Distro Dependent, I believe you can skip if on Nobara)</h2>
 <p>
 <<img width="1920" height="1080" alt="Step_1_Flathub_Install_Konsole" src="https://github.com/user-attachments/assets/928cbb9b-ce82-43f8-a9f9-c6e537e967e0" />
 <img width="1920" height="1080" alt="Step_1_Flathub_Install_Konsole_2" src="https://github.com/user-attachments/assets/3aef3ec8-1ea0-4c00-b09f-d159561b8e48" />
 </p>
 <p>
 I highly encourage anyone who is on Nobara 44 to just use Heroic Launcher that seems to be packaged with the distro upon install.*
 If you happen to need to install Heroic.
 You may need to install Flathub or Flatpost versions to install the game.
-(Distro dependent) the example shown is one method of installing the Heroic Launcher app.
+(Distro dependent) the example shown is one method of installing the Heroic Launcher app through the terminal
 </p>
 <br />
 <h2>Step 2 Launch Heroic Launcher</h2>